fatslimjoe/clean-graphite-whispers-files/README.md

 ## IMPORTANT

-Before using the script, it is recommended to estimate the total size of your stale whisper files.
-You can use the --dry-run option, which will not take any action but will provide a summary of what should be deleted.
+Before using the script, always make a backup.
+You will be using the script at your own responsibility.
+It is recommended to estimate the total size of your stale whisper files.
+You can use the `--dry-run` option, which will not take any action but will provide a summary of what should be deleted.

 If you have a large number of files and the whisper files are not on a separate disk, it may significantly impact the performance of your Graphite server due to high disk I/O. Therefore, it is recommended to execute the script in parts, gradually reducing the number of '--days' parameter each time.

-Exercise caution when using the -l argument, which enables logging and stores logs in /var/log/graphite_cleanup_yyyy_mm_dd.log.
+Exercise caution when using the `-l` argument, which enables logging and stores logs in `/var/log/graphite_cleanup_yyyy_mm_dd.log`.
 This can result in additional disk I/O and potentially affect the performance of your Graphite server and could use a lot of additional storage place.

 ## Usage